QZGao/spectral_fit/README.md

 [^a]: Literature present in the `pulsar-spectra` catalogue version 2.0.4.
 [^b]: New literature added in the `pulsar-spectra` catalogue version 2.1.0.
-[^c]: Supplementary literature added to the catalogue as part of the effort of the paper.
+[^c]: Supplementary literature added to the catalogue as part of the effort of the work.
-[^i]: Literature with data obtained through imaging surveys.
+[^i]: Literature with measurements obtained through imaging surveys.
 [^j]: Literature present in [Jankowski et al. (2018)](http://academic.oup.com/mnras/article/473/4/4436/4315944)'s dataset.

 |       Cite key        |                                                     Citation                                                     | Pulsar count | Frequency range (MHz) | Note         |